biodatageeks/sequila/docs/source/function/function.rst

 Find overlaps within chromosomes
 *********************************

-If your dataset contains chromosomes information as well you may want to add additional constraint to join condition so as to find only overlaps from the same chromosome.
+If your dataset contains chromosomes information as well you may want to add an additional constraint to join condition so as to find only overlaps from the same chromosome.

 ::